 Dissertation/CRIP Chair assignment and approval should take place no later than the end of the first full semester of courses in the specialty area.
 The remainder of the Dissertation/CRIP Committee will be assigned before the start of the Dissertation or CRIP coursework.
 Dissertation/CRIP Committees will consist of three faculty members from CTX.
 Generally, at least two of the three members will be from the College of Education.
 Dissertation/CRIP Committees will be assigned by the Program Director.
 Any committee requests must be submitted, in writing, to the Program Director prior to the assignment of the committee.
 Any variation to the plan described above will require a Petition to the Program Director.
 A Petition will also be necessary in the event that a Dissertation/CRIP Committee member must be replaced.
-It will be up to the student and the Dissertation/CRIP Chair to work out a "calendar of events" that will lead to completion and defense of the dissertation and to establish protocols for meetings, contacts, etc. The Chair will be the main point of contact for all things dissertation/CRIP-related throughout the program, including serving as liaison between the student and the IRB Committee (See IRB Committee below).
+It will be up to the student and the Dissertation and to establish protocols for meetings, contacts, etc. The Chair will be the main point of contact for all things dissertation/CRIP-related throughout the program, including serving as liaison between the student and the IRB Committee (See IRB Committee below).